ebeaudoi/imagesetgenerator/README.md

     - registry.redhat.io/redhat/community-operator-index
     - registry.redhat.io/redhat/redhat-marketplace-index

-  - KEEP="\<List of Operators need to be prune for a specific catalog>"
+  - KEEP="\<List of Operators need to be pruned for a specific catalog>"

 - Run the script: